CSCfi/csc-user-guide/docs/data/Allas/introduction.md

  * The object storage can handle practically any static data.
  * The data can be accessed from anywhere using the URL.
  * The data can have different levels of access control.
+ * The data can have lifecycle policy set.

 **Limitations**